manansethia/manansethia.github.io/_pages/achievements.md

   <p>The 2022 edition focused on the theme of India’s Freedom Movement, commemorating 75 years of independence under the Azadi Ka Amrit Mahotsav initiative.</p>
   <p>Tens of thousands of schools from across the country participated in this multi-stage competition, which began with an online qualifying round.</p>
   <p>Top-performing teams advanced through the regional rounds, with an average of over 30 teams competing in each region.
 The best among them moved on to the National Semi-Finals and Finals, held at Sardar Patel Vidyalaya, Lodi Estate, New Delhi.</p>
-  <p>Atharv Sharma, Shreeansh Naidu, and I represented our school in all the rounds, ultimately finishing as National 1st Runners-Up and receiving a cash prize of ₹15,000.</p>
+  <p>Atharv Sharma, Shreeansh Naidu, and I represented our school in all the rounds, ultimately finishing as National 1st Runner-Ups and receiving a cash prize of ₹15,000.</p>

   <div class="achievement-images-text">
     <img src="/images/hiq.jpeg" alt="Heritage India Quiz">